 The contents of every single bundle to this point, has been great indie games, from pretty much every genre – including hacking (yeah that’s a genre… wait, it isn’t?
 Oops!) – and that’s not the beef I have with them; far from.
 It’s rather the sheer amount popping up now, from all over the place, that’s made me decide to try and put the whole thing into perspective.
 But first I’m going to drag you back to the beginning of time with me.

 It was original, and since it was pay-what-you-want, it was also an extremely good deal that sold like Call of Duty – except, you got much more bang for your buck with this.

 Quite a few things made this bundle attractive, including the complete absence of DRM!
 That’s not all though.
-The Linux gaming community is to this day, having a hard time outside resorting to running Windows games through wine (a far from perfect solution), since a lot of developers simply release their product for PC/Mac and call it a day.
+The Linux gaming community is, to this day, having a hard time outside resorting to running Windows games through wine (a far from perfect solution), since a lot of developers simply release their product for PC/Mac and call it a day.
 So it was a pleasant surprise when the bundle was announced to work with both Microsoft Windows, Mac OS X, and Linux-based systems.
 No OS got left behind!
 Wolfire Games had previously mentioned on their blog, how they believed in the importance of supporting even the less common platforms, so going multi-platform with the bundle was a no-brainer.
-Even though I’m a Windows user, I still appreciate what they’re doing for those who aren’t.
+Even though I’m a Windows user, I still appreciate what they’re doing there.

 Speaking of doing something for other people, this bundle supported two charitable causes: Child’s Play and the Electronic Frontier Foundation.
 Some people may not like charity, but the fact that they supported it at all helped many appreciate it more.

 At the end of the 7th day, the total amount of money raised had passed $1.000.000, making it an undeniable success and according to Wikipedia, about 31% of the profits went to charity.